TrevorJohst/Hydra-ROS/docker/README.md

 ```

 > **:warning: Warning**<br>
 > You must convert the ROS 1 bag to a ROS 2 bag before playing it.
 The `rosbags-convert` tool is preinstalled in the container, and you can use it to convert the bag using the following command: `rosbags-convert --src path/to/office.bag --dst path/to/office`.
-You should run this in the container if you don't `rosbags-convert` installed on your host machine.
+You should run this in the container if you don't have `rosbags-convert` installed on your host machine.

 ## Quick Start (zed)